ClarytyLLC/docs/src/docs/aiware/install/install.md

    </ul>
    </div>

-1. Change to the root user
+1. Change to the root user.

    The aiWARE installation needs elevated privileges to install